 Appa (my father) was a keen photographer and his three children (my two older brothers and I) were his favourite subjects.
 He had two cameras — an Agfa (see photo on the left) and then a Yashica — and the best and the bulk of our childhood photographs were taken by him.
 Appa would select the best of the photographs and send copies of them to our grandparents and other relatives.
 Shortly after I was born, the Agfa stopped functioning and a few years later, the Yashica got stolen.
 Disheartened by this, Appa never bought another camera and gave up photography.

 The other photographer in the family was my Athimber (uncle or the term used to refer to one’s father’s sister’s husband in Tamil).
 See the photo on the right — that’s me with him in Jodhpur in 1982.
 He was also a keen photographer and took a lot photographs of our family.
 Not only that, Athimber also collected photographs from all over.
 This included the photographs that Appa had sent.
 When Athimber passed away last year, he left a huge collection of photographs behind.
-It took his son, Suresh (my cousin) and Bala, his daughter-in-law, over a year to sort through the photographs and then mail them to the people they belonged to.
+It took his son, Suresh (my cousin) and Bala, his wife, over a year to sort through the photographs and then mail them to the people they belonged to.

 The photographs in the envelope included my parents’ wedding photographs; some of my father (who I always remember as having a bald pâté) with ample hair on his head; childhood photographs of my brothers and me, including one of my paternal grandfather with me on my 1st birthday; and a few photographs from my college days.
 Most of the photographs were in black and white; few were in colour.
 All the photos, without exception, were taken with a film camera.
 Sharing some of them here along with the associated memories, stories and observations.